OHDSI/StudyProtocolSandbox/TofaRep/README.md

 install_github("ohdsi/SqlRender", args = "--no-multiarch")
 ```

+Alternatively, ensure that you have installed both 32-bit and 64-bit JDK versions.

 Once installed, you can execute the study by modifying and using the following code:

 ```r